jennifer-jiang/backend-onboarding-project/README.md

 ## TODOS

+**Note**: This is a HUGE initial project to do.
+We're planning 2-3 weeks for each of you to work on this, although it's totally possible to finish this earlier.
+We **expect** and **want** you to ask us lots of questions!
+The best developers ask many questions, and understand that there's really no such thing as a *dumb* question.

 We've detailed the required routes for the project here.
 We highly recommend that you use something like [Postman](https://www.postman.com/) to test out your routes (although the final version of the server should work with the provided frontend).

 - [ ] `GET /items` - returns a list of all the items